-One day I noticed that Dunharrow was included in the map (it's identified if you click there), so I got the bright idea that maybe you can use Aragorn to mobilize the Army of the Dead, just as Gandalf mobilizes the Ents and Huorns.
+One day I noticed that Dunharrow was included in the map, and identified in a pop-up if you click there, so I got the bright idea that maybe you can use Aragorn to mobilize the Army of the Dead, just as Gandalf mobilizes the Ents and Huorns.
 Unfortunately the game doesn't do that; the dead men are treated as wandering monsters found in that region.
 I sent Aragorn through there and he was attacked by them.
 I even had Aragorn get the Ancient Sword from Ost-in-Edhil and then go down there, but he evaded or was attacked by various groups of the dead.
 You can't Use the Ancient Sword to enlist them like you use the Scepter to wake Gondor, either.
 So don't bother with this one.

 If Gandalf is killed, he will revive some time later in Lórien as Gandalf' (the apostrophe is presumably to show that he's now Gandalf the White).
 I don't know if Gandalf' (the White) is more powerful than Gandalf (the Grey), but I would assume so since that's what happened in the story.